 Looking back towards West Kirby

-We soon reached the bird observatory, where Allan put me straight on to an adult Black tern he had found with the Sandwich and Common Terns.
-As we all sat talking outside the observatory, I picked up a Sedge warbler skulking around in the pittosporum.
+Arriving at the bird observatory, Allan immediately pointed out an adult Black Tern he had found among the Sandwich and Common Terns.
+While chatting outside the observatory, I also picked up a Sedge Warbler skulking in the pittosporum.

 A good number of Sandwich terns were off Hilbre

-Other birds of note whilst sat drinking a nice vintage were a Whimbrel that flew over calling and a Peregrine hunting over middle eye.
-Moving round to the front of the observatory, the sun started to set, and we were to witness a perfect end to a great evening.
+Other highlights included a Whimbrel flying over and calling, and a Peregrine hunting over Middle Eye.
+Moving to the front of the observatory, we were treated to a perfect sunset—a breathtaking finale to a wonderful evening.

 This is the life,Allan and I enjoying a glass of wine